JohanAltamar/delivree/README.md

 ## Would you like to contribute?
 To contribute there are some steps that we must follow.
 1. Check if there is an issue related opened. if not, create one.
+2. Request Issue assignment.
-2. Make a PR to the issues branch.
+3. Make a PR to the issues branch.
+If not exist, create one as follows:
+  - Wireframe for wireframe related.
+  - Designs for designs related.
+  - Enhancement XXX, related to any improvement, new component, code modifications (e. g.
+Enhancement Home, when adding new components to this one.)
-3. Thanks for your help and time!
+4. Thanks for your help and time!

 ## People that make this project come true:
   - [Johan Altamar](https://github.com/JohanAltamar/)